The galaxy counterpart and environment of the dusty Damped Lyman-alpha Absorber at z=2.226 towards Q1218+0832: Results

 There is another quasar in the field, namely SDSS\,J121822.83$+$083157.0 (marked 'QB' in Fig.~\ref{fig:field}).
-This quasar is at nearly the same redshift as Q\,1218+0832 ($z=2.637$ vs. $z=2.60$ for Q\,1218+0832) and has a separation of 109 arcsec from Q\,1218+0832 and 90 arcsec from the emission line source.
-Converted to physical distances at $z=2.23$ the distance between the two quasar sightlines is 899 proper kpc.
+This quasar is at nearly the same redshift as Q\,1218+0832 ($z=2.637$ vs $z=2.60$ for Q\,1218+0832) and has a separation of 109 arcsec from Q\,1218+0832 and 90 arcsec from the emission line source.
+Converted to physical distances at $z=2.23$, the distance between the two quasar sight lines is 899 proper kpc.

 In the spectrum of SDSS\,J121822.83$+$083157.0 (shown in Fig.~\ref{fig:SDSSquasar}), there is no metal absorption at $z=2.2261$ down to a 3-$\sigma$ observed equivalent width limit of 0.6 \AA.
 There is also no strong absorption in the Lyman-$\alpha$ forest at this redshift.
-As shown in the inset in Fig.~\ref{fig:SDSSquasar}, there is Lyman-$\alpha$ absorption just a few hundred km s$^{-1}$ blueshifted and redshifted relative to $z=2.2261$, but this is neither damped nor strong enough to be from a Lyman-Limit System (LLS).
-Rather than absorption there seems to be an island of high transmission at $z=2.2261$.
+As shown in the inset in Fig.~\ref{fig:SDSSquasar}, there is Lyman-$\alpha$ absorption just a few hundred km s$^{-1}$ blueshifted and redshifted relative to $z=2.2261$, but this is neither damped nor strong enough to be from a Lyman-limit system (LLS).
+Rather than absorption, there seems to be an island of high transmission at $z=2.2261$.

-Furthermore, we note that \citet{Richards2009} classify the object SDSS\,J121824.76$+$083443.5 as a quasar with a photometric redshift of $z=2.245$ (marked 'QC' in Fig.~\ref{fig:field}).
-This object is located 168 arcsec North of Q\,1218$+$0832.
-The upper and lower values for the photometric redshift estimate are by \citet{Richards2009} determined to be $z_{L} = 2.040$ and $z_{U} = 2.630$, respectively.
+Furthermore, we note that \citet{Richards2009} classified the object SDSS\,J121824.76$+$083443.5 as a quasar with a photometric redshift of $z=2.245$ (marked 'QC' in Fig.~\ref{fig:field}).
+This object is located 168 arcsec north of Q\,1218$+$0832.
+The upper and lower values for the photometric redshift estimate are by \citet{Richards2009} and were determined to be $z_{L} = 2.040$ and $z_{U} = 2.630$, respectively.
 Hence, the object may well be unrelated to the DLA, but it would be interesting to measure the spectroscopic redshift for this source to establish if it is part of the same structure as the DLA or possibly is at the same redshift as the two other quasars.
-If it is at a larger redshift of the DLA the spectrum could still be used to look for intervening absorption at $z=2.2261$-- the redshift of the DLA towards Q\,1218$+$0832.
-We note that the object is not detected by Gaia nor by the WISE satellite \citep{Wise2015,Gaia2023}.
+If it is at a larger redshift of the DLA, the spectrum could still be used to look for intervening absorption at $z=2.2261$-- the redshift of the DLA towards Q\,1218$+$0832.
+We note that the object has neither been detected by Gaia nor by the Wide-field Infrared Survey Explorer (WISE) \citep{Wise2015,Gaia2023}.